marmaladian/ludocrats-nomic/ludocrats-rules-july-2023.md

 Infected by The Plague.

-### 316. (201. amended by @marmaladian, reached quorum 4 votes to 2)
-Players who are members of the Hall shall alternate in clockwise order, taking one whole turn apiece.
-Turns may not be skipped or passed, and parts of turns may not be omitted.
-All players begin with zero points.

-In mail and computer games, players shall alternate in alphabetical order by surname.

-Infected by The Plague.

 ### 317. (208. amended by @C.J., reached quorum 6 votes to 0)

 The winner is the first player to be bestowed the title "Grand Inquisitor, Master of Fruit, Protector of Nomicons" and to hold that title at the end of 3 consecutive cycles.